gia-urjc/Bike3S-Simulator/README.md

 ## General overview of the software architecture
-The project is separated in two principal parts, a **backend** and a **frontend**.
+The project is separated in two main parts: a **backend** and a **frontend**.

 ![It shows the architecture of the software.
 It shows two clear parts: backend and frontend](documentation/images/Arquitecture_6.png?raw=true "Software arquitecture")

-The **backend** is related with all the simulation logic.
-Backend is implemented in Java.
+The **backend** is related to all the simulation logic and is implemented in Java.

-The folder `/backend-bikesurbanfleets` contains this part of the project
+The folder `/backend-bikesurbanfleets` contains this part of the project.

-The **frontend** is related with all the GUI and data analysis of the simulations.
-It is implemented in TypeScript, Angular, and use Electron.
+The **frontend** is related to all the GUI and data analysis of the simulations.
+It is implemented in TypeScript, using Angular and Electron.

 The folder `/frontend-bikesurbanfleets` contains this part of the project.